 3. In the case plants are selected personally on our premises, list prices are not applicable.

 4. We reserve the right to execute orders cash on delivery.

 5. The term of payment is 30 days from the date of invoice.

-6. The right to set our claim off against the customer’s counterclaims shall be excluded, unless the latter are undisputed or have been recognised by declaratory judgement.
+6. The right to set our claims off against the customer’s counterclaims shall be excluded, unless the latter are undisputed or have been recognized by declaratory judgement.
 The right of retention can only be enforced on the basis of circumstances arising from the same delivery.
 In commercial matters, the exercise of the right to refuse performance, or of the right of retention from the part of our customers is to be excluded.

 8. If the buyer’s financial circumstances substantially change for the worse, we are entitled to make the specific performance of our contract dependent upon the prepayment of the remuneration agreed upon, or upon the furnishing of a corresponding security.
 In the event that the buyer does not react, after an additional period of time of reasonable length has been granted, we are entitled to withdraw from the contract and claim damages.